Fritz Lang’s Spione (Spies) 1928 DVD/Blu-Ray Review

 But it is worth noting that a few years ago, while sitting in Cinema 1 at Watershed for Bristol’s Slapstick Festival I watched a clip from a British silent spoof comedy (made post Spione) where the bad guys make up was identical to the look of Haghi.
 If I ever find out the name of that British silent film I will let you know; but it shows the impact of a character like Haghi on film culture at the time, something in which Blofeld would do 30 years later.

 A quick update; I now have a name for the mystery film I mentioned in the paragraph above; it’s a silent comedy film by Walter Forde called Would You Believe It (1929) and a shot of the Haghi character can be found below.
 You can now see the clear resemblance of the real Haghi from Spione and the ‘spoof’ Haghi from the British comedy.
-A clear indication of how popular the Haghi character had become.
+A clear indication of how popular the Haghi character had become (as well as Spione).
 My thanks to our very own Mark Fuller who (as always) was able to name the film almost immediately! (edited 17/11/2014)

 Nothing remains of the original negative of Spione, so the result made by the efforts of the Friedrich–Wilhelm-Murnau-Stiftung is (as always) a superb quality print.
 Much was taken from a high quality nitrate copy found at the Národní Filmový Archiv in Prague, while extra material was found throughout Europe and the rest of the world.